amlanacharya/Agent/module1/lessons/lesson1.md

 2. **State Tracking**:
    - Modify the agent to keep track of the conversation history
    - Make the agent respond differently based on previous interactions
+   - Implement a method to summarize past interactions

 3. **Input Processing**:
    - Enhance the sense function to extract more information from user input
    - Implement basic intent recognition (questions, commands, statements)
+   - Add error handling for malformed inputs

 ---